 What works best?
 Ions or particles?

-If you search the internet you will soon find very persuasive sites supporting both sides of the 'Ions Versus Particles' debate.
-But the truth is that no-one really knows if its the ions or particles that are the doing the most good in colloidal silver, although most current research seems to favour the 'oligodynamic properties' of the ions*.
+If you search the internet you will soon find very persuasive sites spporting both sides of the 'Ions Versus Particles' debate.
+But the truth is that no-one really knows if its the 'oligodynamic' properties* of the ions or particles that are the doing the most good in colloidal silver, although most current research seems to favour the ions.
 It's also possible that ions and particles both achieve the same thing, but in different areas of the body.
 There are also some theoretical chemical sequences that suggest that ions convert to particles in the blood stream, or alternatively, some particles release ions.
 What we can be sure of though, is that what most people have been using and praising for the last 20 years is colloidal silver that contains BOTH ions and particles - because that's the sort of colloidal silver that has been most readily available.
 Good quality, commercially bottled colloidal silver is about 85% ionic and 15% particles - the same as colloidal silver produced in a Silver Well.
 Statements by some bottlers that their 'new' CS is more effective because it is (supposedly) 100% ionic, or 100% particles, have no such history of everyday usage to support their claims.
 Quite simply, we dont need to take sides in the ions versus particles debate because the Silver Well gives you both.

 *The Oligodynamic property is the ability of small amounts of metals to exert a lethal effect on bacteria.
 (Greek: Oligos/small.
 Dynamis/power.)
 The effectiveness of some metals as germicidals is due to the high affinity of cellular proteins for metallic ions.
 Bacteria cells die due to the cumulative effects of ions within or in contact with the cell, even if the concentration of ions in the solution is miniscule.
 Exactly why these ions are lethal to bacteria is not fully known but it may be that they dissable the bacteria's ability to deal with oxygen.